rezaghoddoosian/DurNet/README.md

 # DurNet
-## Action Duration Prediction for Segment-Level Alignment of Weakly-LabeledVideos
+## Action Duration Prediction for Segment-Level Alignment of Weakly-Labeled Videos

 Here we describe the content of the folder: